pbrowne011/cribdle/README.md

 ### TODO

 - [ ] Change gameplay to discard style
-- [ ] Calculate expected value of a hand based on cards left in the deck
+- [x] Calculate expected value of a hand based on cards left in the deck
+- [ ] Build a simple Flask website to understand structure of app.py and routing
+- [ ] Build Flask website to display six playing cards
+- [ ] Build site where you can drag a playing card around
+- [ ] Build site where you guess a random number and check against the solution
+- [ ] Build site with bare-bones game logic (6 guesses, select cards, check if correct or incorrect)
-- [ ] Change easy and hard modes to (show correct guess) and (show nothing)
+- [ ] Add easy and hard modes to (show correct guess) and (show nothing)
-- [ ] Build flask app to play game over website (many subtasks here)
 - [ ] Use Vue.js to design the app (many subtasks here)

 ### Helpful links